hollenstein/maspy/doc/source/psms.rst

 **Importing spectrum identification results**

-A percolator .tsv file can be imported by using the function :func:`maspy.reader.importPercolatorResults()`, the imported ``Sii`` elements are then added to the ``SiiContainer`` instance passed to the function. ::
+A percolator tab separated file can be imported by using the function :func:`maspy.reader.importPercolatorResults()`, the imported ``Sii`` elements are then added to the ``SiiContainer`` instance passed to the function. ::